Acnologla/command-discord/readme.md

     token:"your bot token",
-    color:"65535", //optional color for  embeds in decimal (65535 default) path:"./commands", // path for commands folder, (./commands default) prefix:"h!", // prefix can be an array if you need multiple prefix, (! default) prefixConfig:{
+    color:"65535", //optional color for  embeds in decimal (65535 default) path:"./commands", // path for commands folder, (./commands default) prefix:"h!",
+    logErrors:true, // true default, if you dont want to console log errors in command false
+    // you can get errors using the commandError event
+     // prefix can be an array if you need multiple prefix, (! default) prefixConfig:{
          useUsername: true,
-          useMention: true
+          useMention: true,
-    }, // if you dont want to use username or mention as an prefix put these false (default is true) external:[{
+          // if you dont want to use username or mention as an prefix put these false (default is true) editMessage:true // if editing a message can run a command default is true },
+    external:[{
         key:"database",
         value:require("mongoose")